nhattruongpham/nhattruongpham.github.io/_news/announcement_11.md

 related_posts: false
 ---

-One manuscript entitled <b>"Enhanced sliding mode controller design via meta-heuristic algorithm for robust and stable load frequency control in multi-area power systems"</b> have been accepted for publication in <i>IET Generation, Transmission & Distribution</i>
+One manuscript entitled <b>"Enhanced sliding mode controller design via meta-heuristic algorithm for robust and stable load frequency control in multi-area power systems"</b> has been accepted for publication in <i>IET Generation, Transmission & Distribution</i>